whythawk/data-wrangling-and-validation/README.md

 _Project_:

-Each participant will be assigned a spreadsheet from [training data](https://drive.google.com/open?id=0B8eZRkdFGaEHfnlwU25vdVRUOFNOdnNfWnMwb3IwYXJ3QU9BeTU0ZmlTNlpaRmZFZE5iM28) and expected to restructure it both in Excel and using Python/Whyqd.
+Each participant will be assigned a spreadsheet from [training data](https://drive.google.com/open?id=0B8eZRkdFGaEHfnlwU25vdVRUOFNOdnNfWnMwb3IwYXJ3QU9BeTU0ZmlTNlpaRmZFZE5iM28) and expected to restructure it using Python/Whyqd.

-## Lesson 2: Validating restructured data against a schema
+## Lesson 3: Validating restructured data against a schema

 _Learning outcomes_: